 The conclusion should also include a summary of all your findings, a solution, any unresolved issues, and what could be researched further.

 As you plan all sections of your dissertation, add all full names of research books and the page number.
 It may come in handy when you need to prepare your bibliography,

-This process can be overwhelming since you have to deal with other issues in your university.
-You can opt for writing help from a professionals that have experience with writing such papers.
+This process can be overwhelming since you have to deal with other issues at your university.
+You can opt for writing help from professionals that have experience with writing such papers.